MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to specify the time of day at which to perform a scheduled scan.
 The time value is represented as the number of minutes past midnight (00:00).
 For example, 120 (0x78) is equivalent to 02:00 AM.
 By default, this setting is set to a time value of 2:00 AM.
 The schedule is based on local time on the computer where the scan is executing.

 If you enable this setting, a scheduled scan will run at the time of day specified.